aistomin/sexist/README.md

 # SexIst

 _"Sexism is bad.
-The name of the library is derived from word "Sex" and my surname :)" - Andrej Istomin._
+The name of the library is derived from the word "Sex" and my surname :)" - Andrej Istomin._

 ## Description